-I flew home from Hawaii with more than macadamia nuts and memories this summer.
+I once flew home from Hawaii with more than macadamia nuts and memories.

-To help you avoid suffering the same fate on your next trip, let’s break down your travel regimen to three easy-to-remember cardinal rules:
+To help you avoid suffering the same fate on your next trip, let’s break down your travel regimen into three easy-to-remember cardinal rules:

 - Watch what you touch.

 Common surfaces: Whether you travel by plane, train, cruise ship, cab or rental car, you’re probably one of many people to sit in that space on any given day.
 It’s probably harboring a lot of germs, including germs from other geographic regions to which your immune system is less resistant.

 So be mindful of common surfaces such as:

 - Seat belts

 - Tray tables

 - Arm rests and any buttons on them

 - Other types of buttons and knobs, such as overhead airplane vents and lights